 Cape Town & EnvironsPICTURE OF THE DAY || DAY 2 || February 16, 2017

 Image || In the colourful Bo-Kaap district of central Cape Town.

 “It’s the same the world over.
 Get a string of adjoining structures, paint them in bright colours and bam, you’ve immediately got yourself a tourist attraction.
 It’s simple, it’s tried, it’s tested, and it works.”

 Day 2 Overview || THE CITY – The Castle of Good Hope, Parliament Buildings & Company’s Gardens, St George’s Cathedral, the Bo-Kaap, Truth Coffee, Woodstock, & the open-air Galileo Cinema at the V&A Waterfront.

-Between observing the Grand Parade from atop the walls of the Castle of Good Hope, to walking the European-esque streets of the CBD, to sampling the Muslim Cape Malay charm of the Bo-Kaap, to trying to figure out exactly what kind of vibe the Woodstock neighbourhood is peddling, I found myself commenting on more than one occasion today how I’d never experienced anything quite like the City of Cape Town.
-Of course this is all new to me; as travelled as I am, I’ve never been to such a place in Africa, the chaos of energetic Egypt & the mystic of Morocco, both very much at the northern tip of the content, not registering at all here at the southern tip.
+Between observing the Grand Parade from atop the yellow walls of the Castle of Good Hope, to walking the European-esque streets of the CBD, to sampling the Muslim Cape Malay charm of the Bo-Kaap, to trying to figure out exactly what kind of vibe the hypsterie Woodstock neighbourhood is trying to peddle, I found myself commenting on more than one occasion today how I’d never experienced anything quite like the City of Cape Town.
+Of course this is all new to me; as travelled as I am, I’ve never been to such a place in Africa, the chaos of energetic Egypt & the mystic of Morocco, both very much on the northern fringes of the continent, not registering at all down here at it’s southern extremity.
 With a whole continent separating my past from my present African exploits, the resemblances so far are few.
 Very few.
 It’s all very different down here, all very new.